Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Verification-Preserving Inlining

 \section{Verification-Preserving Inlining}

-Inlining is \longsound{} for a program and an inlining bound if any error in the inlined program corresponds to a true error in the original program.
-In other words, inlining is \sound{} if it does not introduce false positives (spurious errors).
-In this section, we prove that inlining is \sound{} when the (final) \soundness{} condition from \secref{sec:overview} holds.
-For this purpose, we define an abstract verification language that captures the essence of verification languages such as GRASShopper, VeriFast, and Viper.
-To capture different models of resources and different flavors of SL (e.g., classical and intuitionistic SL), the states of this language are elements of a separation algebra.
+In \tout{the previous section}\secref{sec:overview}, we motivated the building blocks of the \soundness{} condition.
+In this section, we \tout{give a formal definition of}\thibault{formally define} the \soundness{} condition and prove that inlining is \sound{} when the \soundness{} condition holds.
+In order to express this formal result in a general way, we define a parametric verification language that captures the essence of verification languages such as \grasshopper{}, \verifast{}, and \Viper{}.
+To capture different models of resources, the states of this language are elements of a separation algebra.
 We formalize inlining and the \soundness{} condition for this language, and prove that inlining is \longsound{} under the \soundness{} condition (Theorem~\ref{thm:soundness}).
 We first consider a version of inlining that ignores annotations, and then show how to leverage this version to support inlining with partial annotations.
-All results presented in this section have been mechanized in Isabelle/HOL\tout{~\cite{artifact}}.
-As explained in \secref{sec:overview}, this section focuses on methods calls, but loops are handled in \appref{app:soundness}, \appref{sec:semantics_loops}, and in the mechanization.
+All results presented in this section have been mechanized in \isabelle{}~\cite{artifact}.
+As explained in \secref{sec:overview}, this section focuses on methods calls, but loops are handled in \napprefsmall{app:soundness}{A} and \napprefsmall{sec:semantics_loops}{B}\oftheTR{}, and in the mechanization.